 But keep in mind: If you wear them, you have to be able to pull them off or it just doesn’t work.
 Girls definitely have to be comfortable in their own skin before throwing a pair of these on for the day.

 Personally, I am a true believer in pants.
 Specifically, real pants with real pockets, zippers and substantial fabric.
 Sometimes I come onto the fashion scene a little later than others out of sheer spite and denial that the outfit I just bought has suddenly been whisked out of the realm of acceptable attire.
 I resisted wearing leggings for as long as possible.
 When I finally caved, I refused to accept the idea of leggings as a substitute for pants.
 Before I knew it, however, the hemlines of my concealing shirts were getting higher, and I now drag myself to the gym every day so I can be among the elite group who can successfully pull off leggings as a pants alternative.
 Who knows?
-Perhaps in a few weeks time I’ll be sporting a pair of jeggings proudly.fashion, Fergie, halle berry, how to wear, jeans, jeggings, Jessica Alba, leggings, Oxford English Dictionary, Rihanna, skinny jeans
+Perhaps in a few weeks time I’ll be sporting a pair of jeggings proudly.Tags: fashion, Fergie, halle berry, how to wear, jeans, jeggings, Jessica Alba, leggings, Oxford English Dictionary, Rihanna, skinny jeans